top of page

 “Well.
 Looks like I’m gonna have to get Steve out of bed.” pointing to the shape down below, just visible through the torrent.
 How on earth is he sleeping through this?
 Damn big tree.

-“I was planning on stickin’ with you guys from here on, but plans have changed.”
+“I was planning on stickin’ with you guys from here on in, but plans have changed.”
 I like this option even less than they do.
-“Just head down the switchbacks and cross the creek.
+“Just head down the switchbacks then cross the creek.
 And could you do me a favor, please?
-Could you just keep moving?”
+Could you just keep on moving?
+Pretty please?”
 Sullenly, they move off.
 I call to their backs, “Remember what I told you about flash floods!”
-Then I turn to get Steve.
+Then I turn to Steve.

-Climbing fast, I arrive under the shelter of the tree in minutes.
+Climbing fast, I arrive under the shelter of the tree quickly.
 Already soaked, I shake his arm, and in an instant he’s bolt upright, looking around, trying to place himself.
 Steve is a big guy, like a walrus.
-He was a paying client for several years running, until finally the owner gave him an unpaid baggage boat to row.
+He was a paying client for several years running, lost as so many of us are to the bewitching power of The Canyon, until finally Rob the owner gave him some pity and an unpaid baggage boat to row.

 Moley, another AzRA boatman, is working the other trip.
-He’s sweep for their group.
+He’s their sweep.

 A shrug.
-“Musta fell asleep.”
-We’re both looking upwards, scanning the cliffs, hoping.
+“MUSTA FELL ASLEEP.”
+We’re both looking upwards, scanning the cliffs, hoping to spot him.

 Moley’s head is screwed on good.
 He’ll figure it out.
 Think fast.
 This guy’s gonna be stubborn.

-He consents.
-I plunk him down in a safe spot and take off, on a mission.
+Thankfully he consents.
+I plunk him down and take off on a mission.

 Two minutes down the track I nearly run right over the top of Frick and Frack, sheltering under a tiny overhang on the trail.
 Time is running out.
 So is my patience.

-They are peeved, soggy, and now, at long last, apparently scared.
+They are peeved, soggy, and now, at long last, apparently appreciating the situation and scared but good.

 “It hurts!”